 - Macro preprocessor (cpp)

 - Parallel analyzer (pca, fef77p, fef90p)

 - Scalar optimizer (copt)

-- Compiler front end (fec, fecc, fef77, fef77p, fef90, fef90p)
+- Compiler front end

-- · Compiler back end
+- Compiler back end

 - Linker (ld)

-You can invoke a compiler driver with various options (described later in this chapter) and with one or more source files as arguments.
+You can invoke a compiler driver with various options (described in "General Options for Compiler Drivers" on page 25) and with one or more source files as arguments.
 All specified source files are automatically sent to the macro preprocessor.
-Although the macro preprocessor was originally designed for C programs, it is now run by default as part of most compilations.
 To prevent running the preprocessor, use the -nocpp option on the driver command line.